walmartlabs/concord-website/docs/plugins/git.md

 ## Pull

-The `pull` action of the `git` task can be used to pull changes from another remote repository into the current branch.
+The `pull` action of the `git` task can be used to pull/incorporate changes from a remote `origin/branch` into the current checked out branch.

-It simply uses the minimal common parameters with the addition of the `remoteRepo` and `currentBranch` parameters:
+It simply uses the minimal common parameters with the addition of the `remoteBranch` parameter:

-- `remoteRepo`: Optional, name of a branch in the remote repository.
-By default set to `origin`.
+- `remoteBranch`: Required, name of remote `origin/branch` from where the changes are pulled.

-- `currentBranch`: Required, name of your local branch into which you want to pull the changes.
+Below example is equivalent of something like `git pull origin myRemoteBranch`.
+Inorder to use `pull` action in your concord flow, `clone` action should be performed first.
+And input for `workingDir` param should be same as what was used in `clone` action.
+Else you will end up with `repository not found` exception.

 ```yaml
 flows: